hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 ### Adding Data
 To 'bind' your data to the DOM is the next step.
 With D3 you can connect data like .csv or in our case a GeoJSON file.
 We will use a GeoJSON with the country shapes of the whole world!

-:arrow_forward: Download the world dataset from https://github.com/NieneB/Webmapping_for_beginners/tree/gh-pages/data
+:arrow_forward: Download [this dataset](https://raw.githubusercontent.com/NieneB/Webmapping_for_beginners/gh-pages/data/world.geojson) with the all the countries of the world.

+:arrow_forward: Right click: `Save Page As...`

 :arrow_forward: Place the world.geojson file in `yourDirectory`.